 Ricardo formed Permanent Solutions Labor Consultants, Inc. in 2001.
 Since then he has consulted in many campaigns throughout the country.
 Permanent Solutions is in the forefront of union avoidance strategies including testifying in congress against the union card check (HR800) bill.
-Currently Permanent Solutions Labor Consultants, Inc. has an astonishing 100% success rate.
+Permanent Solutions Labor Consultants, Inc. has maintained a near-perfect success rate throughout our history.
 The key to his success is his past experiences with the unions.
 Ricardo not only brings his insight but also employees other former top level union officials who have shared his same values.

 Ricardo has a B.S. in Labor Studies from Wayne State University and has often been a guest lecturer at the University of Michigan’s Labor Studies program.
 He also has taught Labor Law at the organizers Institute in Maryland and the USW training academy in Pennsylvania.